MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/wsscmdlets/Get-WssMsoAssignedGroup.md

 DisplayName    : Administrators
 ```

-This command gets the security group assigned to the user group named named Admins.
+This command gets the security group assigned to the user group named Admins.

 ### 1:
 ```